-Craig Kelly MP is a member of the Australian House of Representatives and represents the electorate of Hughes, in New South Wales, for the Liberal Party of Australia.
+Craig Kelly MP is a member of the Australian House of Representatives and represents the electorate of Hughes, in New South Wales, as an Independent.

 Craig entered parliament with a unique set of experiences, and who, along with his wife Vicki, care for his son Trent, who was born with Downs Syndrome and later diagnosed with Autism.